 group, this website, and help board members attend conferences and to increase our participation in research.

-When you shop at Amazon.com, please use this link to help support our EFFORTS organization, #StartWithaSmile at:, #StartWithaSmile at:
+When you shop at Amazon.com, please use this link to help support our EFFORTS organization, #StartWithaSmile at:

 Amazon sends collected donations to charities quarterly.
 Thank you for your participation.